FinnBurkhardt/Game-of-Life-with-Neural-Networks/README.md

 The output of the network is added to the previous state to get the next one.

 ### 3. MLP
-The MPL architecture consists out of 2 Fully connected with 256 neurons.
+The MPL architecture consists out of 2 fully connected with 256 neurons.
 A Relu activation function in between and a Sigmoid activation function after the second layer were used.

 ### 4. MLP residual
-The MPL architecture consists out of 2 Fully connected with 256 neurons.
+The MPL architecture consists out of 2 fully connected with 256 neurons.
 A Relu activation function in between and a Tanh activation function after the second layer were used.
 The output of the network is added to the previous state to get the next one.

+## Approache
+The size of one frame are 16x16 pixels where the value 1 represents a living cell and 0 represents a dead cell.
+For the trainingset 5000 series of 30 frames were used.
+For the validationset 500 series of 30 frames were used.